-Besides teaching courses and guiding students in other ways, TTF should be engaged in research, scholarship, and creative activity during the academic year.
+Besides teaching their courses and guiding students in other ways, TTF should be engaged in research, scholarship, or creative activity during the academic year.
 Service duties are generally secondary, in particular for assistant professors, but increase significantly with each advance in rank.
-As a rough guideline, full-time TTF should spend 40% of their effort on research, 40% on teaching, and 20% on service over the academic year.
+As a rough guideline, a full-time TTF at the rank of Professor should on average spend 40% of their effort on research, 40% on teaching, and 20% on service over the academic year.
 Individual workload assignments should reflect a realistic balance of duties consistent with the criteria for review.